 Let's take a look at this diagram and understand the trigger mechanism:

 As we have already discussed, we have two types of triggers that capture the data and send you the notification depending on their nature of execution.
 Let's study them in detail.

 Real-time triggers are continuously executing in the back-end to look for the arriving data.
 As soon as the data arrives, real-time triggers send the notification at a quick glance as per the defined event.
 This trigger supports the asynchronous notification mechanism, which means there is no fixed time slot for the notification message to occur.
 It entirely depends on the occurrence of the specified trigger event.

-A callable trigger results in an execution of two or more journeys on a single click.
+A callable trigger results in the execution of two or more journeys on a single click.
 A super complex journey with a trigger as Callable containing many actionable steps can be called by another journey easily that contains the same Callable feature in the action steps.
 Thus, a parent-child relationship is maintained while executing a journey.

-Child journey: A journey with a trigger as Callable containing the set of actions to be used commonly
+- Child journey: A journey with a trigger as Callable containing the set of actions to be used commonly

-Parent journey: A journey containing Callable in the action steps
+- Parent journey: A journey containing Callable in the action steps

 The behavior of Quickwork triggers is FIFO in nature.
 The event with the oldest timestamp, present in a queue, gets triggered first.
 The pointer associated with queuing events keeps a record of which events have been fired off and which events are yet to be.
 In this way, the duplication of the data gets neglected.